-There is no Capital Gains Tax on the gains arising from the disposal or redemption of units in funds unless the fund owns immovable property in Cyprus.
+There is no Capital Gains Tax on the gains arising from the disposal or redemption of units in funds unless the fund owns directly or indirectly immovable property in Cyprus (subject to conditions).

 However, even if it owns immovable property in Cyprus, no Capital Gains Tax arises if the Fund is listed on a recognized stock exchange.